asyncapi/community/mentorship/summerofcode/2024/README.md

 The purpose of this feature is to provide auto-fix refactoring for the most common and standard spectral linting errors for asyncapi: https://docs.stoplight.io/docs/spectral/1e63ffd0220f3-async-api-rules

+Skills required: TypeScript/JavaScript and knowledge of Spectral rules

 Learn more here https://github.com/asyncapi/vs-asyncapi-preview/issues/160

 **Mentor/s**: